simcesplatform/simulation-tools/README.md

         - `bytes`
             - Returns the message instance in UTF-8 encoded bytes format.
         - property getters and setters for each message attribute
+        - `register_to_factory` (class method)
+            - Factory registration method to allow the general message handling utils to know about new message class types.
     - Class for QuantityBlock that can be used as a message attribute
         - QuantityBlock is constructed similarly to the message classes
         - Supports Value and UnitOfMeasure attributes